 § 11.7 The hourly billing rates for services of the Architect and the Architect’s consultants, if any, are set forth below.
 The rates shall be adjusted in accordance with the Architect’s and Architect’s consultants’ normal review practices.

 (If applicable, attach an exhibit of hourly billing rates or insert them below.)

-« »
+See the attached Exhibit A, “Hourly Billing Rates as of January 2014.”